'A punitive ordinance': After tense debate, Guilford officials approve mask mandate

 "But if we're taking one of them in particular, it has been shown overall in the body of knowledge that masks represent the higher percentage of these mitigation measures."

+After the meeting, Upchurch issued a written statement that said, in part: "The Public Health Rule that was voted on tonight was bad policy.
+It neither takes the virus seriously nor allows us to move forward.
+That’s why I voted against it."

-Democratic Commissioner Mary Beth Murphy made the most impassioned comments about the mandate.
+Democratic Commissioner Mary Beth Murphy made the most impassioned comments in favor of the mandate.

-Murphy, a teacher, said, "masking is a very reasonable approach that is recommended at all levels of government and by all levels of health professionals for helping us maintain our capacity for in-person learning and to keep our businesses open.
-That, in and of itself, is a significant, I believe, incentive for us to mask up.
-It requires very little effort."

-"We've received a lot of emails but to suggest that they were all against this mandate would be a terrible misrepresentation of the messages I've received," she added.
+"We've received a lot of emails, but to suggest that they were all against this mandate would be a terrible misrepresentation of the messages I've received," said Murphy, a teacher.

-She said that some administrators in schools are not enforcing the Guilford County Schools' mask mandate and it negatively affects the children who choose to wear masks to protect themselves and their families.
-Parents have contacted her, she said, to support a mask mandate that can be enforced.

-County officials will begin enforcing the mandate by giving warnings to violators after getting complaints.
+County officials will begin enforcing the mandate by giving warnings to violators after receiving complaints.
 Those warnings could lead to fines that multiply if violations continue.

 Contact Richard M. Barron at 336-373-7371 and follow @BarronBizNR on Twitter.